Загальні відомості про терапію злоякісних новоутворень

 ЗаRobert Peter Gale, MD, PhD, DSC(hc), Imperial College London

-Systemic cancer modalities include
+Systemic cancer treatment modalities include

-• Immune therapy, including monoclonal antibodies, interferons, biologic response modifiers, tumor vaccines, and cell therapies (for many different types of cancer)
+• Immune therapy, including monoclonal antibodies, interferons, biologic response modifiers, tumor vaccines, and cell therapies

 Overall treatment should be coordinated among a radiation oncologist, surgeon, and medical oncologist, where appropriate.
 Choice of modalities constantly evolves, and numerous controlled research trials continue.
 When available and appropriate, clinical trial participation should be considered and discussed with patients.

-Treatment decisions should weigh the likelihood of adverse effects against the likelihood of benefit; these decisions require frank communication and possibly the involvement of a multidisciplinary cancer team.
+Treatment decisions should weigh the likelihood of adverse effects against the likelihood of benefit; these decisions require frank communication and often the involvement of a multidisciplinary cancer team.
 Patient preferences for how to live out the end of life (see Advance Directives) should be established early in the course of cancer treatment despite the difficulties of discussing death at such a sensitive time.

 Відповідь на лікування злоякісних новоутворень